omnibenchmark/omniSparql/README.md

  ...
 ```

-You can then select a query, for instance `all_triples` and store it for the next step.
+As an example, we can select the first query; `all_triples` and store it for the next step.
 Beware that, unlike this example, most queries do have arguments that you will have to specify (e.g. file or project to query on).

+Prepare the query:

 ```python
 q = omni.getSparqlQuery.all_triples()